 - Underpressure in the mouthpiece chamber makes that the tip is loaded on its innermost rim alone.

-- Use ligatures that provide for a minimum of damping in order not to hamper vibrations that obviously are there.
+- Use a ligature that provide for a minimum of damping in order not to hamper vibrations that obviously are there.

 - A broad tip rail as it were takes away the foremost rim of the reed tip; after all, the tip rail is loaded along its inside.
-In order to maximize the sensitivity of the reed tip, the tip rail should really be very fine.
+In order to maximize the sensitivity of the reed tip, the tip rail really could be very fine.
 Accuracy of form is a prerequisite, though.
-Such mouthpiece tips would be extremely prone to injury.
+Such mouthpiece tips would be extremely prone to injury, too.

-But it also follows that mouthpieces vary in sound according to the broadness of their tip rails, or to put it differently, that because of this the width of the tip rail is another defining factor in sound production.
+But it also follows that mouthpieces vary in sound according to the broadness of their tip rails, or to put it differently, that the width of the tip rail is another defining factor in sound production.